 If you’re the pragmatic type and have no desire to make friends with plants, you’ll want to wear long sleeves and long pants everywhere you go outside.
 Learn to identify the plant and consider what to wear on a hike.
 If you think you may encounter poison ivy, then wear protective clothing that minimizes or eliminates any contact you could have with the plant.

-A hidden cause of poison ivy rash is via smoke inhalation.
+A hidden cause of PI rash is smoke inhalation.
 Never, ever burn plant material you’re unfamiliar with.
 When any member of the Toxicodendron family is burned the smoke releases the urushiol oil that, when inhaled, can be deadly.

 Treating poison ivy is a relatively simple procedure even if it hurts and itches like nothing else while handling it.

-- Wash the affected area with soapy, lukewarm water within 8 hours of exposure, preferably with a medicated wash designed to counteract urioshel exposure
+- Wash the affected area with soapy, lukewarm water within 8 hours of exposure, preferably with a medicated wash designed to counteract urushiol exposure

 - Friction is the most important element for removing urushiol from your skin.
 Use a washcloth and scrub the exposed areas of your skin vigorously